anabaei/Javascript/system_design_IK/Design/batching_design.md

     * The team `feed` handle feed
     * The team `messaging` handle messaging use cases
     * The team `notification` handle notification

+* `Netflix`
+  * The team for `content delivery`
+  * The team for `user accounts`
+  * The team for `payments`
+  * The team for `feed/recomendations`

 * If `data model` are different, the belong to different services like profile and messaging in linkedin
 * If `data model` is same but api are different so services are different

 - At this step you know your interview is deep though breath through
 - If you become to one, two buckets( services) you are in depth design, but if you comes with 5,6 services you are in breath design

+#### Step 3: Propose Umberella Architecture
+* As VP of engineering,  Propose how microservices interact with each other and client
+* Write the pipe lines and flows between blocks (breath first through)
+* `Rules of Thumb`:
+  * if high volume data (in size of less than 100kb), needs to push in real time between microservices, use publisher/subscriber
+  * Any async comunication between microserves use pub/sub
+  * Pub/sub is microserivce thing
+  * To pull data from server use REST API
+  * If data tansfer is offline use batched ETL

+#### Step 4: Delegate Design of Building Block
+* Here is where engineering comes in picture, to deep dive each component, If too many services you may choose one or two to dive deep
+* For example, at netflix design system `recomendation team` makes most important role in compnay, you may take it
+*

+Budget

 * To eveluate performance we consider 3 parts: